AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 2. Select the VPC where the controller will be launched.

 3. Subnet.
-Make sure the subnet you select is a public subnet with IGW as its default gateway, otherwise the controller is not accessible as it does not have public IP address.
+Make sure the subnet you select is a public subnet with IGW as its default gateway, otherwise the controller will not be accessible as it won't have a public IP address.

 4. Enable IAM role by selecting “aviatrix-role-ec2” you created earlier, as shown below